GET A QUOTE...

 Using test pieces, Formtech Composites will characterise a number of standard lay-ups of carbon fibre which will provide standard energy efficiency values that can be used in the analysis and design of a nosebox shape, size and layup.

-Using the moulds shown above the laminate is laid up into the two halves in the clean room.
-The clean room shown below has a positive pressure supplied through the air conditioning system in order to keep the dust out and produce a high specification part.
+Using the moulds shown the laminate is laid up into the two halves in the clean room.
+The clean room has a positive pressure supplied through the air conditioning system in order to keep the dust out and produce a high specification part.

 Autoclave Processing